How can the siblings or aunt/uncle of an Italian citizen obtain residence in Italy?

 Italian law does not provide a right or the possibility to obtain a visa for long-term residence to family members of Italian citizens.
 Rather, it forbids their removal from Italy once they are in the country.

-The solution is to apply for a tourist visa, i.e. a visa for a short-term stay in Italy/Europe.
-Once in Italy, the family member shall register their arrival to the Immigration police within 8 days (“Dichiarazione di presenza“) and then apply for a residence permit for family members by showing the official vital records proving the family link (f.e. a sister’s birth record showing that one or both ner parents are also the parents of the concerned Italian citizen).
+Once in Italy, the family member shall register their arrival to the Immigration police within 8 days (“Dichiarazione di presenza“) and then apply for a residence permit for family members.
+They will do so by showing the local immigration police (Questura) the original vital records proving the family link (e.g. a sister will show her original birth record showing that she has the same parents as the sister who is an Italian citizen).
+Another important requirement is to live at the same address as the Italian citizen.

 Would you like to know more?

-Invitation statement by the Italian citizen for the family member to show at the border (or to obtain an entry visa, where applicable): Dichiarazione di alloggio e garanzia
+Download the Free Guide “4-Step Strategy” to obtain a residence permit for family members, complete with the official forms: Invitation statement by the Italian citizen for the family member to show at the border (or to obtain an entry visa, where applicable): Dichiarazione di alloggio e garanzia

 • “Dichiarazione di ospitalità” to be submitted to the immigration police within 48 hours